kckecheng/prometheus/tips.rst

 - Click the name of a legend

   - Only this legend will be displayed on the panel
-  - Click again, all legends will be dispalyed as before
+  - Click again, all legends will be displayed as before

 - Shift + Click legends: select multiple legends to display on the panel
 - Ctrl + Click legends : select multiple legends to not display